alfred-kc-tang/hktm/README.md

 This will install all of the required packages selected within the `requirements.txt` file.

 2. Then restore a database using the hktm.psql file given.
+Given the large file size of hktm.psql, it cannot be pushed onto GitHub, so please download the file from [here](https://drive.google.com/file/d/1M7eNR31HM6Ps9qx6IdOBPfisEwRXPeK0/view?usp=sharing) .
 With Postgres running, run the following in terminal:

 ```bash
 psql hktm < hktm.psql